circuitscan/cli/README.md

 > [!TIP]
 > If there's a timeout waiting for a contract deployment transaction, wait for the transaction to be included on chain then use the `verify` command passing the new contract address.
 >
-> The contract will have to be verified manually on Etherscan.
+> The contract will have to be verified manually on Etherscan or Sourcify.
 Find the contract source at `https://circuitscan-blob.s3.us-west-2.amazonaws.com/build/<build-name-adjective-animal>/verifier.sol`

 > [!IMPORTANT]
-> `DEPLOYER_PRIVATE_KEY` environment variable and a corresponding Etherscan API key is required
+> `DEPLOYER_PRIVATE_KEY` environment variable is required

+Contracts are always verified on Sourcify.
+If you would also like to verify on Etherscan, a corresponding Etherscan API key is required:

 | name         | apiKeyEnvVar              |
 |--------------|---------------------------|